Writing the Perfect Cover Letter, Made Easy

 Don’t be afraid to re-read your letter a few times and edit it.
 A long cover letter can show you care, but if they’re too long a recruiter won’t bother.
 Knowing how to write a cover letter is about being concise and never repeating yourself.
 It may take you a few rounds of editing before you get the letter right.

-3 Questions UK Jobseekers Ask About Cover Letter Writing
+3 Questions UK Candidates Ask About Cover Letter Writing

 How do I write a cover letter for a job?